cspr-rad/kairos-spec/src/spec.typ

 + Withdrawing your current funds from the Validium should always be possible, even without permission from the L2.
 + The centralized L2 will be ran by the Casper Association, which has a significant incentive to aid and stimulate the Casper ecosystem to offer equal access to all.

-As mentioned before, we will design the system in such a way that withdrawing all your validium funds is possible without L2 approval.
+As mentioned before, we will design the system in such a way that withdrawing validium funds is possible without L2 approval.
 This eliminates the second danger associated with centralized L2s ZKVs.
+This does require you to obtain the current Validium state.
+// TODO: Do we have a good defense for how this will be ensured?
+Without us posting this information publicly, nobody can deposit money either, and the entire L2 becomes without value.

 Finally, what if the L2 loses its data?
-The Casper Association has a very strong incentive to prevent this, since the entire project would die permanently if this failure shows up even once.
+The Casper Association has a very strong incentive to prevent this, since the entire project would die permanently if this occurs.
 Therefore, we will build the L2 service in such a way as to include the necessary redundancy, as mentioned above.

 === Privacy provided by L2